-- 3.166 Improved connectivity via broadband infrastructure is revolutionising our quality of life, from how we work and how our children learn, to how we spend our leisure time, how we do our weekly shop, and how we engage with public services.
-This has become even more important over the last year due to the Covid-19 pandemic requiring more services to be provided online than ever before. - 3.167 Broadband Delivery UK (BDUK), part of the Department for Culture, Media and Sport sets targets for properties in the UK to have access to superfast broadband.
-The Governments goal is to deliver nationwide full fibre coverage by 2033. - 3.168 The target is being delivered through a combination of market led investment by broadband infrastructure providers (e.g. BT Openreach, Virgin etc) and programmes funded by BDUK and KCC to upgrade areas of market failure by retrofitting superfast broadband provision into existing business and residential premises.
+- 3.180 Improved connectivity via broadband infrastructure is revolutionising our quality of life, from how we work and how our children learn, to how we spend our leisure time, how we do our weekly shop, and how we engage with public services.
+The Covid-19 pandemic required more services to be provided online than ever before and saw a significant increase in demand for broadband, which has continued. - 3.181 (BDUK) sets targets for properties in the UK to have access to superfast broadband.
+The Government set a target in February 2022 for nationwide gigabitbroadband coverage by 2030 and is investing £5 billion to fund gigabit-capable broadband which is the fastest and most reliable broadband speed. - 3.182 The target is being delivered through a combination of market led investment by broadband infrastructure providers (e.g. BT Openreach, Virgin etc) and programmes funded by BDUK and KCC to upgrade areas of market failure by retrofitting superfast broadband provision into existing business and residential premises.
 It is essential therefore that new build properties are able to access high-quality and 'future proofed' broadband connectivity.
-Ultra fast fibre to the premises connectivity can be easily installed at the point of build, offering homes and businesses 'future proofed' broadband speeds of over 300mbps.

-3.169 In terms of broadband service, superfast broadband is available in Tunbridge Wells, Pembury, Horsmonden, Lamberhurst, and Cranbrook.
+Ultra fast fibre to the premises connectivity can be easily installed at the point of build, offering homes and businesses 'future proofed' broadband speeds of over 300mbps. - 3.183 In terms of broadband service, superfast broadband is available in Tunbridge Wells, Pembury, Horsmonden, Lamberhurst, and Cranbrook.
 Other villages throughout the borough have a lesser service, including areas of Goudhurst, Kilndown, and Lamberhurst (The Down) of less than 10Mbps.
 However, generally the coverage is considered to be reasonable.